f5devcentral/f5-agility-labs-waf/docs/class5/module3/lab2/lab2.rst

 #. login as f5student

 #.
-Choose Injection Flaws -> SQL Injection from the menu on the left then chose page 9 from the top.
+Choose Injection Flaws -> SQL Injection (intro) from the menu on the left then chose page 9 from the top.

   |lab3-07|

 #.
-Adjust settings as seen and click 'get account info'.
+Adjust settings as seen and click **get account info**.
 You should see a list of accounts that start with 'John'.

   |lab3-08|

 #.
-Return to **Security -> Application Security -> Parameters List** and remove the 'account' parameter from staging.
-Click Update then apply policy.
+Return to **Security -> Application Security -> Parameters List** and remove the 'account' parameter from staging by unchecking the Enabled checkbox next to Perform Staging.
+    Click Update then **Apply policy**.

   |lab3-09|